Last updated on August 12, 2024

 The History of Fabricate in MTG

-Fabricate appeared on 14 cards in 2016’s Kaladesh, and that’s it so far.
-So it’s definitely not evergreen!
+Fabricate appeared on 14 cards in 2016โs Kaladesh, and thatโs the bulk of it.
+So itโs definitely not evergreen!

-A few of those 14 cards were reprinted in Modern Masters, a couple made it into mystery boosters and two have appeared in Commander precons.
+A few of those 14 cards were reprinted in Modern Masters, a couple made it into mystery boosters and a couple more have appeared in Commander precons.
+In Modern Horizons 3 you get your first commander with fabricate in Cayth, Famed Mechanist.

 Is Fabricate a Triggered Ability?

-Each instance of fabricate triggers separately.
-No card has multiple instances of fabricate yet, but if this ever happens you could get both the counters and a Servo if you wanted, each tied to the different triggers.
+If a fabricate ability is doubled, each instance of fabricate triggers separately.
+You could get both the counters and a Servo if you wanted, each tied to the different triggers.

 Gallery and List of Fabricate Cards